unioslo/3D-processing-scripts/CC_transform_to_metashape/README.md

 ## note on units
 Includes selection of units used during the transform process.

-If you exported models in mm and performed alignment in cloud compare (common when aligning to structured light scans), then it is necessary to compensate for this in metashape where the local reference continues to function in metres.

-This appears to be true even when using a CRS set to mm units.
+If your reference model is in mm (common with CT or structured light data) you need to apply a 1000 x scale in cloud compare before performing the alignment.
+See screenshot (edit - mulitply scale)

+when importing the transform in metashape, you must select the 'mm' button.

 Use of imperial measurements has not been tested.